numoonchld/numoonchld.github.io/_posts/2019-06-27-networking-foundations.md

             - `127.0.0.1`: localhost
         - `-p 2222`: vagrant's port for incoming connections
     - this will be the server user account
-    - the default `vagrant` account will be the local machine

 - see list of `sudo` users:
     - `sudo cat /etc/sudoers`